whitneyburton/portfolios/students/1705-front/jack-mallahan/M3-jack-mallahan.md

 I thought I did a good job of being a part of the community this Mod by looking outward and reaching out to Turing Alums.
 I have had a few coffee dates now and phone conversations.
 I plan on being readily available once I too have a sweet job.

+totes forgot about being a posse lead. my b fam.
  -----------------------